Financial responsibility is essential for everyone. It’s part of being an adult and a functioning member of society.

 Another key component of financial responsibility (and personal finance in general) is having a savings account.

-A savings account can help you weather financial storms – whether that be a one-time financial emergency such as a vet bill or broken appliance or a long-term emergency such as a job loss.
+A savings account can help you weather financial storms – whether a one-time financial emergency, such as a vet bill or broken appliance, or a long-term emergency, such as a job loss.

 Some experts recommend that you have $1000 in an emergency fund, but I don’t think that’s enough.
 I’ve never met an emergency that costs less than $800, and most of them are over $1000.
-However, the important thing is you start saving for an emergency, you can decide how much money you need in your personal emergency fund later.
+My fully funded emergency account has $5000, so I can handle any unexpected event that comes my way.

 How Can I Be More Financially Responsible?

-Some of us may recognize that we need to be more responsible with our money, but it’s tough to get there sometimes.
-We work hard, don’t we deserve a treat – like a night out or that fancy new top you’ve been eyeballing?
+Some of us may recognize that we need to be more responsible with our money, but getting there presents a challenge.
+We work hard, don’t we deserve a treat, like a night out or that fancy new top you’ve been eyeballing?

-Here are three tips to help you become more financially responsible.
+These three tips will help you become more financially responsible without limiting yourself (too much).

 1. Prioritize